Sir-Chester-King/ML-Prediction-Model/README.md

 - **Dependent Variables (Target)**:
   - Car Purchased (Binary outcome indicating whether a customer has purchased a car)

-This model development is <strong>IN PROGRESS</strong> and serves as an integral component of my learning process, specifically targeting skills needed for machine learning deployment and optimization.
+This model development is <strong><em>IN PROGRESS</em></strong> and serves as an integral component of my learning process, specifically targeting skills needed for machine learning deployment and optimization.

 ---
 ## Author